derekxkwan/pdklex/README.md

 - dklgen - list generator
     - randfu - generates a list of uniformly random floats
     - randiu - generates a list of uniformly random ints
+    - rpt1 - given pairs of atoms and times, repeats atoms for a list